The Mother and Sri Aurobindo

 Sri Aurobindo

-Sri Aurobindo Ashram Humankind has always told stories.
+Sri Aurobindo Ashram The Mother Humankind has always told stories.
 Through the years stories have been used to entertain, to reveal past history or to teach life's lessons.
 Complicated concepts taught with a story are more likely to be understood and remembered.

 Sri Aurobindo Ashram The psychic being is in the heart centre in the middle of the chest (not in the physical heart, for all the centres are in the middle of the body), but it is deep behind.
 When one is going away from the vital into the psychic, it is felt as if one is going deep deep down till one reaches that central place of the psychic. - Sri Aurobindo